RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 `silent`.
 The first one, when `False`, avoids waiting for the lock to be released if it was previously acquired by returning control to the calling routine; the second one, when `True`, will avoid raising an exception if a lock with the given id exists (which means someone already acquired it).

+## Scheduler
+This boilerplate holds an example of how to schedule tasks for later execution in a Tornado application using the `add_timeout()` method of Tornado's `IOLoop`.

+In `src.jobs.scheduler.Scheduler` you can find examples of how to schedule tasks in three different ways:
+* Periodic execution with a delta interval, as seen in `run_every_millis()`.
+* Single execution with a certain delay, as seen in `run_in_millis()`.
+* Run periodically at an specific time, as seen in `schedule_for_time()`.

+`Scheduler`'s method `example_set_up()` shows a few examples of how to use these previously mentioned methods.

+As you may see, there is an specific example for a concurrent job in `ConcurrentExampleJobs`.
+This example uses the `single_process_coroutine` annotation because, as you may imagine, the scheduler runs on every process.
+The obvious result of this behaviour is the multiple execution of the same job on every one of the processes, so take into account that problem when running the server on multiple processes without the distributed lock server enabled.